zjosua/anki-mc/README.md

 Persistence is achieved using the code from [Simon Lammer's anki-persistence](https://github.com/SimonLammer/anki-persistence).
 Great work Simon!

-[Hax](https://github.com/Schlauer-Hax) merged my Multiple Choice card template with Simon Lammer's persistence code and thus made compatibility with all platforms possible.
+[Hax](https://github.com/Schlauer-Hax) merged my Multiple Choice card template with Simon Lammer's persistence code and this made compatibility with all platforms possible.
 Thanks a lot!